 This year, however, not all brands are anxious to play along with the discounts some stores would like to offer.
-According to the Wall Street Journal, some big names, including Michael Kors Holdings Ltd. (NYSE:KORSC) and Coach Inc. (NYSE:COHC) are more concerned about controlling pricing than they are boosting sales.
+According to the Wall Street Journal, some big names, including Michael Kors Holdings Ltd. (NYSE:KORSB) and Coach Inc. Stock not found COH are more concerned about controlling pricing than they are boosting sales.

 Related: THE HOLIDAY SEASON EBATTLES BEGIN

 Customers dislike sales that exclude some of their favorite brands.
 Big chains like Macy’s Inc. (NYSE:MB) owned Bloomingdale’s, Neiman Marcus and Saks Fifth Avenue know that, even though they would prefer higher margins themselves.

 Department stores would rather eliminate discounts all together but know customers are hooked on deals, especially going into the busy Black Friday shopping frenzy.
 Companies like J.C.
 Penney Co.
 (NYSE:JCPC) and Macy’s learned this lesson and angered customers when they eliminated coupons in the past.